 Yes, you can pay for a wedding with one or more credit cards.
 Just be careful to ensure that you can afford the charges.
 If you carry a balance on your card from month to month, you will begin accruing interest on that balance.
 Then, you will end up paying even more.
 This can quickly spiral into credit card debt that can be difficult to pay off.

-A personal loan for a wedding can be used for any wedding-related cost including a honeymoon or engagement ring.
+A personal loan for a wedding can be used for any wedding-related cost including a honeymoon.